skiffos/SkiffOS/README.md

 The `SKIFF_CONFIG` comma-separated environment variable selects which configuration layers should be merged together to configure the build.

-The example above uses `pi/4`, which can be replaced with any of the hardware support packages listed in the [Supported Systems](#supported-systems) table.
+This example uses `pi/4`, which can be replaced with any of the hardware support packages listed in the [Supported Systems](#supported-systems) table.

 ```sh
 $ make                             # lists all available layers